Ayaan0211/PlanetzeProject/docs/PULL_REQUEST_TEMPLATE.md

 - Related Issue
-  Provide a concise description of the issue this pull request adresses
+  Provide a concise description of the issue this pull request addresses

 - Proposed Changes
   Summary of key changes in the pull request